vanatteveldt/ccslearnr/handouts/tidy-summarize.md

 column(s) and the calculated column(s).

 Instead of `summarize`, you can also run `mutate` with summarization functions on grouped data.
-In that case, the summary is computer per group, but instead of replacing the data frame with only the summarized data, the new column is added to the existing data frame, with the values repeated within a group:
+In that case, the summary is computed per group, but instead of replacing the data frame with only the summarized data, the new column is added to the existing data frame, with the values repeated within a group: